youngjon2001/Diabetes-analytics/README.md

   - Limited screening guidelines for younger age groups
   - Provider awareness gaps

-These two recommendations represent the clearest opportunities for impact coming out of this analysis.
+These two recommendations represent the most significant opportunities for impact arising from this analysis.

 ## Technologies Used